Persecution of Uyghurs in China: Denial of abuses

 In February 2021, a Press Gazette investigation found that Facebook had accepted money to promote content from Chinese state media outlets such as China Daily and China Global Television Network that denied the mistreatment of Uyghurs.

-According to anthropologist and China expert Gerald Roche, writing in The Nation, Xinjiang denialism only aids Chinese and American imperialism.
-He cited Donald Trump, who, according to former National Security Advisor John Bolton, believed that building internment camps was "exactly the right thing to do."
+According to an article in Workers World, in an April 2021 group interview with CGTN anchor Liu Xin, Syrian and Palestinian ambassadors to China Imad Moustapha and Fariz Mehdawi both accused Western media of intentionally overlooking "the economic, social and cultural rights that Muslim Uyghurs and other ethnic minorities enjoy in the region", following their visits to Xinjiang.
+RFA journalist Shohret Hoshur alleged they were ignoring a genocide and cited a past interview with imprisoned Uyghur mother Patigul Ghulam who had said the Uyghurs were in a worse situation than the Palestinians and Syrians.

-According to reports by the New Lines Institute, a think tank formally part of the Fairfax University of America, AmaBhungane, and The New York Times, Neville Roy Singham funds a network of nonprofits and groups, including Code Pink, that deny or downplay human rights abuses against Uyghurs and other Turkic Muslim minorities in Xinjiang.
-According to Sang Heae Kil of San Jose State University, within far-left circles, "there is a hesitancy to want to recognize that what’s happening to the Uyghurs is a type of genocide."
+According to reports by the New Lines Institute, AmaBhungane, and The New York Times, Neville Roy Singham funds a network of nonprofits and groups, including Code Pink, that deny or downplay human rights abuses against Uyghurs and other Turkic Muslim minorities in Xinjiang.
+According to Sang Heae Kil of San Jose State University, within far-left circles, "there is a hesitancy to want to recognize that what's happening to the Uyghurs is a type of genocide."

 In Taiwan, former KMT chairwoman Hung Hsiu-chu received criticism for claiming that Western nations had "fabricated lies about the so-called 'forced labor' and 'genocide' in Xinjiang to undermine China's internal unity" while on a Chinese government-sponsored trip to Xinjiang in 2022.

+On 8 January 2023, Beijing invited a delegation of more than 30 Islamic scholars from 14 countries to visit Xinjiang.
+Visitors included World Bosniak Congress President Mustafa Cerić and Islamic Community of Serbia president Mevlud Dudić, both of whom praised Chinese government policies in the region.
+World Uyghur Congress President Dolkun Isa criticized the visit for "trying to deceive the world" about the abuses in Xinjiang.

+A 2023 academic book by political theorists Alain Brossat and Juan Alberto Ruiz Casado (Note: Alain Brossat is a lecturer of philosophy at the Paris 8 University, while Juan Alberto Ruiz Casado is Marie Sklodowska-Curie Cofund Fellow at Ca' Foscari, University of Venice.) labeled the accusation of genocide as unsubstantiated.
+They described the information used to apply the label as misleading and coming "exclusively from a few sources, for the most part overwhelmingly and openly partisan in their anti-China crusade"; they especially criticize Adrian Zenz's 2018 detainee study and 2019 sterilization study as "academically flimsy" and containing misleading or directly false claims, respectively.